 - develop, adapt and implement research methodologies to extend and redefine existing knowledge

-There are two possible pathways to a PhD at VU: the standard pathway PhD and the alternative pathway, called the PhD (Integrated).
+There are two possible pathways to a PhD at VU: the standard pathway PhD and the alternative pathway PhD (Integrated).

 Entry requirements for the PhD are:

-- Masters by coursework degree, with minor thesis, with average grades of at least H2A/Distinction (above 70% VU standard).
+- Masters by coursework degree with minor thesis, requiring average grades of at least H2A/Distinction (above 70% VU standard).

-In addition to the above, applicants who have a Masters degree undertaken entirely by coursework, with average grades of at least H2A/Distinction (above 70% VU standard), can now apply for entry into a PhD through the alternative pathway (PhD Integrated).
+In addition to the above, applicants who have a masters degree undertaken entirely by coursework, with average grades of at least H2A/Distinction (above 70% VU standard), may apply for entry into a PhD through the alternative pathway PhD (Integrated).

 English language requirements

-All applicants for both pathways must demonstrate competency in English sufficient to work at doctoral level by providing evidence of one or more of the following:
+All applicants must demonstrate competency in English sufficient to work at doctoral level by providing evidence of one or more of the following: